kennethmeister/Kenneth-Nguyen/README.md

 ## Kenneth Nguyen

-Professional dedicated to development and productivity.
+<p>Professional dedicated to development and productivity.
 Capable decision maker who works well alone or in a group setting in fast paced environments.
-Ample experience providing elite customer service; academic coursework reflecting dedication, understanding of interpersonal skills, and a strong grasp of IT fundamentals.
+Ample experience providing elite customer service; academic coursework reflecting dedication, understanding of interpersonal skills, and a strong grasp of IT fundamentals.<p>

 ### Kenneth Nguyen